- Public Info

 All MCAG audits involve performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements for all MCAG agencies.

 The Overall Work Program (OWP) is a comprehensive inventory of ongoing and proposed work activities and responsibilities that help guide and coordinate the regional planning process and deliver of transportation and other regional projects.
 The OWP serves as the guide for scheduling and distributing work, including the allocation of resources needed to address the tasks in each work element.

 As required by SB 272, MCAG maintains a catalog of enterprise data systems.

 MCAG's Public Participation Plan (PPP) is a guide to meeting the MPO requirements for early coordination, public involvement and project development.
 The PPP is intended to provide direction for public participation activities conducted by MCAG and contains the requirements, procedures, strategies and techniques used by MCAG to communicate with the public and appropriate affected agencies.

 MCAG responds to requests for public records per the California Public Records Act - a series of laws meant to guarantee that the public has access to public records of governmental bodies in California.
 "Records" include all communications related to public business "regardless of physical form or characteristics, including any writing, picture, sound or symbol, whether paper.. magnetic or other media."

 The Merced County Association of Governments (MCAG) is committed to a policy of nondiscrimination in the conduct of its business, including its Title VI responsibilities, and to the delivery of equitable and accessible transportation.
-Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color, national origin, age, gender, or disability may file a Title VI complaint with MCAG within 180 days from the date of the alleged discrimination.
+Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color, or national origin may file a Title VI complaint with MCAG within 180 days from the date of the alleged discrimination.